How To Condemn A House – Here’s Everything That You Need To Know.

 If a government entity determines that a house is no longer safe to live in, it is declared condemned.
 This process usually results from continued violations of the housing code, and no one can occupy it until the owner rectifies the issues.

-A finding by the board of health could lead to its ordering the condemnation of the house.
-If the board of health condemns your house, you can wait until a court judge orders you to leave.
+A finding by the Board of Health could lead to its ordering the condemnation of the house.
+If the Board of Health condemns your house, you can wait until a court judge orders you to leave.
 You may decide to fight this action by appearing in court for a hearing.

-When the health’s board intends to condemn a house or building, it should serve all occupants with a written notice.
+When the health board intends to condemn a house or building, it should serve all occupants with a written notice.
 This notice informs the tenants of the board’s intention to hold a court hearing to decide whether part or all of the premises must be condemned.
 The notice also includes a copy of the inspection report and the date for the scheduled hearing.

 Reasons For House Condemnation

 A house may be condemned for repeated violations of housing codes.
 If the housing inspector deems the building unfit for human occupancy, they may recommend a condemnation.
-The following reasons may suffice this action:
+The following reasons may suffice for this action:

-1. A house that has been abandoned for some time and which is deemed to pose safety risks
+• A house that has been abandoned for some time and which is deemed to pose safety risks

-2. A house under renovation with serious violations
+• A house under renovation with serious violations

-5. Significant structural damage or the presence of black mold
+• Significant structural damage or the presence of black mold

-6. Plans to have public improvements near your home (eminent domain) such as street expansion.
+• Plans to have public improvements near your home (eminent domain) such as street expansion.
 When this is the case, the owner is compensated by the government at the current market value

 Can A Condemned House Be Fixed?